 In most personal injury cases, plaintiffs seek compensation for expenses they incur along with pain and suffering.
 Out-of-pocket expenses, such as drugs and medical bills, are quite easy to document using simple evidence such as providing receipts.
-On the other hand, pain and suffering are quite difficult to prove as there’s no tangible evidence.
+On the other hand, pain and suffering is quite difficult to prove and quantify, as there’s no tangible evidence.

 Understanding pain and suffering

-Pain and suffering refer to the victim’s physical and emotional suffering resulting from an injury.
+Pain and suffering refers to the victim’s physical and emotional suffering resulting from an injury accident.
 The different types of pain and suffering claims in Texas include:

-- Emotional distress including panic attacks, anxiety, depression, post-traumatic stress disorder, insomnia, and other forms of trauma
+- Emotional distress, including panic attacks, anxiety, depression, post-traumatic stress disorder (PTSD), insomnia, and other forms of mental and emotional trauma

 - Temporary or permanent physical pain and discomfort